pawanpaudel93/node-arweave-wallet/README.md

 - **No Private Keys in Node.js** - Your private keys never leave the browser wallet
 - **Browser Extension Security** - Leverages battle-tested browser wallet security
 - **Local-Only Server** - Server only listens on `127.0.0.1` (localhost)
-- **User Confirmation** - All transactions require explicit user approval in the browser
 - **Permission-Based** - Request only the permissions you need

 ## 🤝 Browser Wallet Compatibility